 If you are currently on voluntary inactive status and wish to transfer to active, please submit the Request to Transfer to Active Status form.

-Please note: Under California Rule of Court 9.9.5, all inactive licensed attorneys must be fingerprinted prior to being placed on active status.
-View the fingerprinting rule requirement information.
+Note: Under California Rule of Court 9.9.5, all inactive licensed attorneys must be fingerprinted prior to being placed on active status.
+View the fingerprinting rule requirement information

 A status change to active will be effective upon the State Bar's receipt of the Request to Transfer to Active Status form and compliance with the fingerprinting requirement.
 Additionally, if applicable, once the annual fees have been adjusted, payment will be expected immediately.